ConvexBurrito5/TF2SentryEE/readme.md

   - Circuitry!
     - Circuitry to be able to plug in the turret without removing the battery.
 Same for Wrangler.
   - Coding!
     - Python - My first real project in python.
-I'm typically a java slob so its a little bit of a culture shock.
-But I'm glad I get to learn.
+I'm typically a java slob, so it was a little bit of a culture shock.
+But I'm glad I got to learn.
     - Arduino(C++) - Got to continue to hone my skills.
+    - Git - I was dragged into the 21st century by Maiikiru.
+I'm proficient at Git now.
   - Improved my 3D printing skill... and gotten a sizeable print farm out of it.
   - Working with Motors/Servos with control from both I2C and PWM.